MelonKony/millmint/content/utopia/vekllei/society/government.md

 ##### Hydro-Electric Commission

-The Vekllei *Hydro-Electric Commission* (colloquially *The Hydro*) oversees hydro-electric electricity generation in Vekllei, particularly in the glacial regions of the Home Islands and Kala.
+The Vekllei *Hydro-Electric Commission* (colloquially *The Hydro*, not to be confused with the [*Hydroburo*](/utopia/vekllei/society/government/#vekllei-water-commission)) oversees hydro-electric electricity generation in Vekllei, particularly in the glacial regions of the Home Islands and Kala.

 ##### Nuclear-Electric Commission